 Brandon del Pozo, PhD

 Retired NYPD Deputy Inspector and retired Chief of Police, Burlington, VT

 "Poses's offbeat humor leavens the chilling details of an often heartbreaking but ultimately hopeful story."

 Journalist and former member of the New York Times Editorial Board

 "The Weight of Air is about breaking down stigma and ending the silence that causes people to hide substance use, with often tragic consequences.
 This book will help readers better understand why people use substances and the urgency to reframe our responses and thinking."

-"The Weight of Air makes us comes to grips with the fact that opioids are not just used for physical pain--they also ease psychic pain. . . .
-After the death of my son from overdose, I bonded with David over our mutual belief that medications for recovery are lifesaving and not just for short-term use.
+"The Weight of Air makes us comes to grips with the fact that opioids are not just used for physical pain--they also ease psychic pain.
 It takes a special kind of bravery to share the darkest period of your life. . . .
-The Weight of Air is a testimony to [David's] strength."
+The Weight of Air is a testimony to Poses's strength."

 "In his persistently, courageously contrarian memoir, Poses advocates for painkilling and medication-assisted treatment, an effective, life-saving alternative to the unregulated, shame-laden rehab merry-go-round that sets up patients to fail—and often to die.
 Anyone who reads this book will be eager to see what he does next."

 "The Weight of Air reveals why so many have been harmed less by drugs or alcohol than by arcane addiction treatment programs, misguided public policies, and pervasive stigma.
 By sharing his own story with uninhibited candor, Poses bravely creates a path for others to do the same."